uoft-csc320/misty-water-effect/README.md

 `media/`: example figures

-`results/`: empty directory for students to write to
+`results/`: @students: empty directory for students to write to, need to be made

 ## Learning objectives